Canadian diamonds: Gahcho Kue Diamond Mine

 The Gahcho Kue Diamond Mine Project is a Canadian diamond mine located near Kennady Lake, 280 km northeast of Yellowknife, on federal land.
 The mine is held by the Gahcho Kue Joint Venture (De Beers 51%, Mountain Province Diamonds Inc. 44.1% and Camphor Ventures 4.9%).
 Officially opened September 20, 2016, Gahcho is one of the richest diamond mines in Canada with a life expectancy of 12 years and a plan to produce over 50 million carats of diamonds.
-The mine consists of five kimberlites called Tuzo, Hearne, Tesla, Wilson and 5034, where all five are only accessible by helicopter or plane.
+The mine consists of five kimberlites called Tuzo, Hearne, Tesla, Wilson and 5034.
+All five are only accessible by helicopter or plane.
 The Tuzo kimberlite is the deepest part of the mine, abundant in Tuffisitic Kimberlie Breccia.
 The Hearne kimberlite is the transitional part of the mine, which also dominates in Tuffisitic Kimberlie Breccia.
-The Wilson kimberlite is located roughly 200 meters east of the Tuzo kimberlite and the Tesla kimberlite is about a kilometre northwest of the Tuzo kimberlite.
+The Wilson kimberlite is located roughly 200 meters east of the Tuzo kimberlite, while the Tesla kimberlite is about a kilometre northwest of the Tuzo kimberlite.
 The Wilson and Tesla kimberlites contain both tuffisitic and hypabyssal kimberlite.
 Lastly, the 5034 kimberlite is located directly under Kennady Lake, which was also the first kimberlite to be discovered at Gahcho and dominates in Hypabyssal Kimberlite.
 All five kimberlites have a life expectancy until 2028.
-A sixth kimberlite, called Curie, was thought to have been discovered in 2018 however this is believed to be connected to the nearby Dunn Sheet so is not thought to be a distinct discovery.
+A sixth kimberlite, called Curie, was thought to have been discovered in 2018; however, this is believed to be connected to the nearby Dunn Sheet, so is not thought to be a distinct discovery.